BonsaiDen/JavaScript-Garden/doc/en/types/typeof.md

     {}                  Object     object
     new Object()        Object     object

-In the above table *Type* refers to the value, that the `typeof` operator returns.
+In the above table *Type* refers to the value that the `typeof` operator returns.
 As can be clearly seen, this value is anything but consistent.

 The *Class* refers to the value of the internal `[[Class]]` property of an object.